herboratory/Basil/README.md

 ---

 ## 🔐 Pricing & Access

-Basil is a web-based tool with a simple access model:
+Bassanite is a web-based tool with a simple access model:

 - **Free (Guest)**
   - JSON Schema